Developer Guide

 The MarkCommand feature marks the Project Status of an FYP project as one of 3 possible statuses {YTS, IP, DONE}.
 Currently these are the only 3 statuses supported, although more may be implemented later on if there are other meaningful statuses.

-whenever a new FYP project is added to the FYP Manager, and the
+The MarkCommand feature sets a default status of YTS whenever a new FYP project is added to the FYP Manager, and the

-MarkCommand allows us to accordingly the project Status to either IP
+MarkCommand allows us to accordingly the project Status to either IP if the student is still

-working on the FYP project, or DONE
+working on the FYP project, or DONE once the FYP project has been completed.

 Given below is an example usage scenario and how MarkCommand is utilised:

 Step 1: The Professor launches the application for the first time.
-FypManager
+FypManager will be initialised with the

 current FypManager state.